mlockett/ApexLogger/README.md

 Added List View page which includes and LWC to view number of records by logging level.

-Made message filters be applied before creating event.
+Changed message filters so they are applied before creating event.

 ## Usage
 ### Using static methods